 The Battle of Britain between the Royal Air Force (RAF) and Germany’s Luftwaffe took place in the skies over Britain and the English Channel during the summer and early autumn of 1940.

-Hermann Goering, the Nazi air force chief, ordered attacks on shipping and ports in the English Channel.
-The movement of Allied vessels in the Channel was soon restricted as a result of British naval and aircraft losses.
+The battle began on 10 July when Luftwaffe chief Hermann Goering ordered attacks on shipping in the waters between England and France, as well as ports in southern England.
+The movement of Allied vessels in the English Channel was soon restricted as a result of British naval and aircraft losses.

-The Battle of Britain was German’s attempt to achieve air superiority over the skies of southern England.
-With this achieved, Germany could then force Britain to the negotiating table or even launch an invasion across the Channel, a risky proposition for which air superiority was a precondition.
+The clash was Germany’s attempt to achieve air superiority over southern England.
+With this accomplished, the Nazis then hoped to be able to force Britain to the negotiating table or even launch a ground invasion across the Channel, a risky proposition for which air superiority was a precondition.

-After weeks ot bloody and seemingly inconclusive aerial fighting, Germany made a grave strategical error by switching, from September 7th onward, to concentrate on the bombing of British cities.
-This gave the RAF a vital respite.
-German losses on these raids were unsustainable and it was clear that the RAF was far from defeated.
-Air superiority over southern England remained an unattainable goal.
+By switching to concentrate on the bombing of British cities, the Nazis finally gave the beleaguered RAF some much-needed respite.
+As the Germans suffered unsustainable losses during these raids, it was clear that the British air force was far from defeated; air superiority over southern England remained an unattainable goal.

-On October 31st, after 114 days of aerial combat, German conceded defeat, having lost 1733 aircraft and 3893 men.
-The RAF, at a cost of 828 aircraft and 1007 men, had won the battle for the skies above southern England, keeping Britain in the war and ruling out the possibility of a German invasion.
+The RAF had won the battle for the skies above southern England, keeping Britain in the war and ruling out the possibility of a German invasion.